Smoked Venison Roast

 Prepare the venison meat.
 Slice off any silver skin.
 Silverskin is the white connective tissue layer on the outside of many cuts of meat.

-Cut the inedible membrane away prior to marinating to allow for full penetration of flavors and to prevent the meat from curling when cooked.
+Cut the inedible membrane before marinating to allow for full penetration of flavors and prevent the meat from curling when cooked.

 smoked-venison-1

 Apply your meat rub.
-You can use a thin layer of yellow mustard to help bind the spices to your meat.
+A thin layer of yellow mustard can help bind the spices to the meat. v

 Smoke at 250°F until the internal meat probe hits 120°F for about 1 hour.